Beans, grains, and legumes are praised far and wide by health experts.

 As the fruit or seed of an edible cereal or plant, whole, intact grains, and legumes are nutrient-dense.
 After all, these tiny little packages need to supply a growing plant with the necessities for life until they can produce their own nutrients and energy via photosynthesis.

 The word ‘legume’ refers to plants whose fruit is enclosed in a pod.
-While there are several thousands of different species of legumes, more well-known ones include clover, alfalfa, fresh peas, soy, peanuts, and mesquite.
+While there are several thousands of different species of legumes, more well-known ones include clover, alfalfa, fresh peas, fresh beans, soybeans, peanuts, and mesquite.

 The term ‘pulse’ refers only to the dried seed of legumes.
-The most common types include dried peas, beans, lentils and chickpeas.
+The most common types include dried peas, beans, lentils, and chickpeas.

-Generally speaking, pulses are quite nutritious; high in protein and fibre, as well as, the minerals iron, zinc, phosphorus, potassium, B vitamins and they are naturally gluten-free.
+Generally speaking, pulses are quite nutritious.
+They’re high in protein and fiber, as well as, the minerals iron, zinc, phosphorus, potassium, B vitamins and they are naturally gluten-free.

 Pulses do not include fresh peas or fresh beans (think green or yellow) although they are related.
 Peanuts and soybeans mainly differ due to the fact that they are higher in fat whereas pulses are virtually fat-free.
 But pulses are higher in carbohydrates.

 Whole grains can be added to soups and stews; they can also be cooked into different types of hot cereals or porridge.
-Cooled, cooked grains and pulses make a great base for salads or they can be added to a green salad as a topping.
+Cooled, cooked grains, beans and legumes make a great base for salads or they can be added to a green salad as a topping.

-Instead of rice as the go-to grain for rice pudding, try an alternate for a fun change.
+Instead of rice as the go-to grain for rice pudding, try an alternate grain for a fun change.
 A small portion of a cooled, cooked grain or pulse can also be added to smoothies and protein shakes for added smoothness and to up the nutritional oomph.

 Teff, a staple in Ethiopia and Eritrea, is gaining ground in Canada.
 Fifteen years ago, none of my clients had heard of it but today, that’s changing.
 Teff is a very tiny grain, similar in size to poppy seeds.

 Teff is a heavy hitter when it comes to calcium; a one-half cup has 123 mg or about the same as a half cup of spinach.
-Teff is also rich in magnesium; 126 mg for the same half cup measure.
+Teff is also rich in magnesium; 126 mg for the same half-cup measure.

 It also boasts an impressive amount of protein, fiber, potassium and is gluten-free.
 Teff has the advantage of cooking quickly making it easy to prepare.